 If you’re planning to move on to a four-year school, check out MCC’s unique transfer programs.
 You’ll find out just how valuable your MCC education can be.

-NOTE: International students are not eligible for admission to competitive health-related programs (nursing, dental hygiene, dental assisting, surgical technology or radiologic technology), the automotive technology programs or any one-year certificate program.
+Note: International students are not eligible for admission to competitive health-related programs (nursing, dental hygiene, dental assisting, surgical technology, clinical lab technician or radiologic technology), the automotive technology programs or any one-year certificate program.

 Here are the steps to apply to MCC as an international student:

-- English language proficiency – You must take the Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS) if English is not your native or first language.
-MCC requires a minimum score of 55 on internet-based TOEFL, or 5.0 band score on IELTS to be considered for admission.
-Have your TOEFL test score sent to MCC, school code 2429.
+- English language proficiency: You must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native or first language.
+We also accept the Duolingo English Test!
+MCC requires a minimum score of 55 on internet-based TOEFL, 5.5 band score on IELTS, or a minimum score of 80 on Duolingo to be considered for admission.
+To have your TOEFL test score sent to MCC, use school code 2429.

-- Photo identification – Provide a copy of an official government-issued form of identification, such as a passport.
+- Photo identification – Provide a copy of the ID page of your passport.

 Please mail your documents to:

 To submit electronic documents: